icehacker33/Revolut2Accointing/README.md

 ## Limitations

-The script currently support deposits only, I have not had the need to import withdrawals yet and for this reason I have not seen how withdrawals from Revolut look alike# Revolut2Accointing
+The script currently support deposits only, I have not had the need to import withdrawals yet and for this reason I have not seen how withdrawals from Revolut look alike